zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/deploy-compute-image-19c-installed/deploy-compute-image-19c-installed.md

-# Create a Compute Instance with Resource Manager
+# Deploy a Compute Image with Oracle Database 19c Installed

 ## Introduction

-In this lab, you use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly create a compute instance that has the Oracle Database 19c installer files staged on it.
-This lab creates the environment that you will use in the [Install ORacle Database 19c using Automatic Root Script Execution](?lab="install-db19c-auto-config-script-execution.md") lab.
+In this lab, you use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy a compute image that has Oracle Database 19c installed on it.
+Guacamole is also installed to provide a friendly user interface.

-In Resource Manager, you begin by creating a stack, which is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
+You begin in Resource Manager by creating a stack, which is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
-The Terraform configuration that you use in this lab is provided by LiveLabs and loads a custom image stored in Oracle Cloud Marketplace.
-Guacomole is installed on it to provide a friendly user interface.
-You can also access a terminal window.
-After you create the stack, you apply it to start the provisioning job in OCI.
-When the job is completed, you log in to your compute instance.
-To learn more about Resource Manager, view this [video](https://youtu.be/udJdVCz5HYs).
+The Terraform configuration that you use in this lab is provided by LiveLabs as a downloadable ZIP file and loads a custom image stored in Oracle Cloud Marketplace.
+After you create the stack, you apply it to start a provisioning job.
+When the job is completed, you verify that you can connect to your compute instance via a browser and Cloud Shell.

 ### Objectives